-Muyambo Marcel Chishimba is a Congolese refugee resettled by the International Rescue Committee (IRC) in Elizabeth, New Jersey.
+Muyambo Marcel Chishimba is a Congolese refugee resettled by the International Rescue Committee (IRC) in New Jersey, The United States.
 As a young boy, he was taught to paint by his uncle, acclaimed Congolese artist Kabemba Albert Stounas.
-For three decades, Chishimba worked at his art before he was forced to flee his war-torn country in 1991, first to Zambia, then to Elizabeth, New Jersey.
+For three decades, Chishimba worked at his art before he was forced to flee his war-torn country in 1991, first to Zambia, then to the US.
 Staff members at the NJ resettlement office instantly fell in love with his “phenomenal” work and, with the help of staff, supporters and the Refugee Assistance Partners of New Jersey, helped Chishimba make his artistic debut in his new home with an exhibition at the Maplewood Memorial Library.
-We talked with Chishimba, who is learning English, through a translator.
+Ahead of World Refugee Day 2021, We talked with Chishimba, who is learning English, through a translator.

 You lived and worked in Congo for many years before fleeing to Zambia.